mobxjs/mobx/docs/intro/concepts.md

 All _computed values_ should be **pure**.
 They are not supposed to change _state_.

-For some more background context, read [the fundamental principles behind MobX](https://hackernoon.com/the-fundamental-principles-behind-mobx-7a725f71f3e8).
+To learn more about the background context, check out [the fundamental principles behind MobX](https://hackernoon.com/the-fundamental-principles-behind-mobx-7a725f71f3e8).

 ## Try it out!